 Hello, I am an economist.
-I am primarily interested in microeconomic theory — especially mechanism design/contract theory — but have also worked in other areas of economics.
+I am primarily interested in mechanism design, but have also worked in other areas of both theoretical and applied economics.
 Below: projects.

 I study a contracting environment in which there are repeated interactions between a time-inconsistent agent who does not completely understand his own future behavior and a better-informed principal.
 Although the agent’s initial beliefs are incorrect, he learns to more accurately forecast his future behavior by inspecting his own choice history.
 However, the principal is able to manipulate the evolution of the agent’s beliefs by selectively pooling agent types, and this mechanic is the emphasis of the paper.
 I conclude that, in many circumstances, learning does little to protect the agent or to promote efficiency.
 Furthermore, if the agent’s beliefs initially reflect some degree of pessimism, his ability to learn can actually diminish his long-run average payoff.
 I show that while competition between principals protects the agent with a favorable up-front transfer, the critical inefficiencies demonstrated in the monopoly case still apply, with particularly inefficient contracts offered in early periods.
 Finally, I conclude with an analysis of restrictions to the allowable contract space that improve social welfare and facilitate learning by the agent.